 About the National Farm to Institution Metrics Collaborative

 We are a group of national Farm to Institution leaders dedicated to developing best practices for measuring the impact of the institutional market across the supply chain.
 Our nation-wide, multi-sector collaborative seeks to develop a common set of food procurement metrics, benchmarks, and best-practices for institutional dining and food service that promote the health and resilience of their community’s economic, ecological, and social systems.

-Now in its fourth year, the Collaborative has over 40 members from more than 20 different states, representing the country’s leaders in farm to institution work.
+Now in its fourth year, the Collaborative has over 100 members from 30 states, representing the country’s leaders in farm to institution work.
 Through quarterly calls, occasional in-person meetings, presentations at national conferences, and an active listserv, members of the Collaborative share resources (reports, research), tools (surveys, data capture tools), and foundational FTI metrics terminology.

 The ultimate aim of the Collaborative is to codify the more-than-financial values associated with ‘local’ food into a replicable set of metrics that support meaningful tracking, benchmarking, and impact measurement across institutions and the nation.